 The finalists have been announced for the second annual Scotland Loves Local Awards.

 Individuals, businesses and community organisations from across the country are in the running for the accolades after being nominated by people who have seen and felt the positive impact of their work.

 The awards are organised by Scotland’s Towns Partnership (STP) as part of the Scotland Loves Local campaign, which encourages everyone to choose local and support businesses in their communities to build a better, stronger future.

-“I can’t wait to hear more about their stories and the difference they make.
+“I can’t wait to hear more about the difference they make.
 My thanks also to our sponsors for making these awards possible.”

 Streets and Spaces

 - Argyll and Bute Council (Lochgilphead Front Green and Argyll Street Improvement Project)

 - Dundee City Council and UNESCO City of Design Dundee (Union Street project)

 - Argyll and Bute Council (Campbeltown Town Centre Regeneration)

 - Clackmannanshire Council (Primrose Street, Alloa)